-- Guns Are Useless: By and large, as the fear element wouldn't work well if every adventure ended successfully with a shootout.
-The rules point this out, that the characters will want to carry guns and they're right to do so, but not to expect much from their firearms.
+- Guns Are Useless: By and large, as the fear element wouldn't work very well if adventures could resolved with a run-of-the-mill shootout.
+The rules point this out-that the players will want their characters to carry guns and they're right to do so-but not to expect much from their firearms.

 - Harder Than Hard: The "Creature Feature" rule supplement had a part that talked about S.A.V.E. having trouble staying out of the red and its agents dying a lot more often than in the past, if the GM wanted to make things even tougher for the players (and to be clear, as writ this is already a hard game to win).

 - Haunted Technology: More recent editions have included mysterious "digital entities" that can haunt TV sets, computers and the like.

 - Jackass Genie: One type of opponent the players can face.
 Djinni appear like they're using their powers to grant wishes to the person who lets them out of their bottle, but it's just an act to gain the person's confidence, and after doing that the djinn will destroy them as cruelly as possible.

 - Magic by Any Other Name: The various books constantly insist the Art is not "magic".
 There's no such thing as magic, because the Art or the Evil Way creating its effects involves someone, be they human or monster, manipulating ambient supernatural power in specific ways to create specific results.
 Which is a definition practically all gamers would find acceptable for "magic".